Fula people: Geographic distribution

 In Ghana, the exact number of Fulani is unknown due to systematic oppression that includes not counting the Fulani in the Ghanaian census.
 This reflects widespread discrimination and negative stereotypes about the Fulani.

 History

 Origins

 The origins of the Fulani people are unclear and various theories have been postulated.
 As a nomadic herding people, they have moved through and among many cultures, making it difficult to trace their relationships and history with other peoples.
 Speculations about their origins started in the era of European conquest and colonization because of their oftentimes fair skin, wavy long hair and facial features.

 Some Fulani oral histories, like other Muslim groups, suggest that their origins lie in Egypt or the Middle East.
 Others hold Futa Tooro as their homeland, which is supported by linguistic evidence.

+In 2025, genetic studies revealed that the Fulani have ancestral components from isolated pastoral populations of North African descent dating back to the Saharan Green Period, which occurred between 5,000 and 12,000 years ago, explaining their higher proportion of Western Eurasian ancestry.